 - Such disclosures help in driving transparency among different stakeholders.

-- The release of such reports helps prospective investors to decide whether they should invest in such business or not.
+- The release of such reports helps prospective investors to decide whether they should invest in such a business or not.

 Difference Between Quarterly Report and Annual Report

-- The quarterly reports are released on a quarterly basis.
+- The quarterly reports are released quarterly.

-- The annual reports would consist of auditor opinion, management discussion analysis and the financial statements for the current financial year.
+- The annual reports would consist of auditor opinion, management discussion analysisManagement Discussion AnalysisMD&A or management discussion and analysis is the part of financial statements where the company’s management discusses the company’s current performance using qualitative and quantitative measures to realize the details that otherwise would not have been available for analysis., and the financial statements for the current financial year.

-- The annual reports are normally filed as 10K in the SEC whereas quarterly reports are available as 10Q.
+- The annual reports are normally filed as 10K in the SEC, whereas quarterly reports are available as 10Q.

-- The deadline to file annual reports is within 60 days whereas, for interim financials, the deadline is slated as 45 days for making a submission.
+- The deadline to file annual reportsAnnual ReportsAn annual report is a document that a corporation publishes for its internal and external stakeholders to describe the company's performance, financial information, and disclosures related to its operations.
+Over time, these reports have become legal and regulatory requirements. is within 60 days, whereas, for interim financials, the deadline is slated as 45 days for submission.

 Earnings season often begins one or two weeks after the last month of each quarter (December, March, June, and September).
 As a result, most public corporations will report profits in early to mid-January, April, July, and October

 Most businesses have a fiscal year that finishes on December 31, and quarters expire on March 31, June 30, September 30, and December 31.
 Therefore, quarterly reports are generally filed within a few weeks following the conclusion of the fiscal quarter.